RubenDillon/cybele/Thinfinity-Workspace/workspace7/multi-node.md

 	- Reverse Gateway
 	- The default directory

-4. Once the deployment completes, we need to request the Trial Serial Number.
-For that we need to run the Thinfinity Remote Desktop Configuration Manager and select the appropiate option.
+4. Once the deployment completes, run the Thinfinity Remote Desktop Configuration Manager.

-5. Complete the internet form and you will receive an email with the data we need to complete.

-6. Select the offline or online validation and leave blank the options for the Primary and Second Licence server.

 Create the Primary Broker